 A stay in the Cotswolds is like stepping into a dreamy English novel where you stay in an ancient manor house, or a picture-perfect cutesy cottage.
 It is also a magical country escape for those living in the city, the perfect getaway.

-In the Cotswolds, expect to find rolling hills, fudge-coloured villages packed with thatch-roofed cottages, country walks and lots of sheep!
-Most of the old country manor houses in the area have now been converted to glorious, luxury charismatic and historic hotels, but don’t discount the fun that can be had by staying in a boutique, cottage-style hotel accommodation that is more conveniently located in the centre of a village and walkable to the local pub.
+In the Cotswolds, expect to find rolling hills, fudge-colored villages packed with thatch-roofed cottages, country walks, and lots of sheep!
+Most of the old country manor houses in the area have now been converted to glorious, luxury charismatic and historic hotels, but don’t discount the fun that can be had by staying in a boutique, cottage-style hotel accommodation that is more conveniently located in the center of a village and walkable to the local pub.

 We have picked 10 of the best luxury hotels in the Cotswolds.
 Expect exposed beams, antique furniture, cream teas on the lawn and even complimentary Hunter wellies for long country strolls to a dreamy country pub.
 Our picks will make your dream of a country idyll come true.

 Wherever you decide to stay, in England or elsewhere, book via our luxury travel concierge.
 We offer free upgrades, free breakfasts, and free perks at hotels including the Four Seasons, Hyatt, Ritz Carlton, InterContinental, and more.